Losant/losant-mqtt-arduino/README.md

 Select `Sketch -> Include Library -> Add .ZIP` library from the Arduino menu.

 2. Clone the contents of the repository into Arduino's library folder on your system.
-This location changes based on OS, but on Mac it's typically at `Documents / Arduino / libraries`.
+This location changes based on OS, but on Mac and Windows it's typically at `Documents / Arduino / libraries`.

 Once installed, using the library requires a single include directive.